Erasca, founded on the bold goal of developing a new generation of oncology drugs, raised an additional $22 million as part of a Series A round.

 Erasca said it has multiple programs underway for undisclosed targets that drive cancer.

-Lim helmed Ignyta, which sold for $1.7 billion to Roche.
-He’s part of a crop of biotech superstars that helped catapult the region to new fundraising heights in 2018, the focus of a recent San Diego Business Journal article.
+Lim helmed Ignyta, which sold for $1.7 billion to Roche in late 2017.
+He’s part of a crop of biotech superstars that helped catapult the region to new fundraising heights in 2018, the focus of a San Diego Business Journal article last month.